phytec/imx-sm-phytec/sm/doc/rn_add.md

 and rebuild their config headers.

 - Move access to BLK_CTRL_GPUMIX from any clients to the SM (LM0).
+- Add nodbg to the ELE DDR region (if defined).
+- Define V2X DDR region to contain the V2X FW (if using V2X).
+- Add power domain start for any Cortex-M that might have FW loaded by another core.

 Board Interface Changes {#RN_ADD_BOARD}
 =======================